-So you got a good feeling about the bike you saw advertised & you are pleased with what the seller told you.
+So you got a good feeling about the bike you saw advertised & you are pleased with what the seller had to say about the bike.
 The next step is to go check it out.

 Have a look at the exhaust for any major dents.
-A badly dented exhaust will seriously affect performance & will be quite costly to replace.
-With a two stroke header piper, if it is dented, but not too badly, you will be able to take the exhaust to engineers, to blow the dents out.
+A badly dented exhaust will seriously affect the performance of the bike and will be quite costly to replace.
+A two-stroke header pipe that is dented, can be blown out and generally does not cost too much to repair.
 In most cases this process should not cost too much.

 Have a look at the foot pegs.
-Broken foot pegs are a safety risk and should be replaced.
+Broken footpegs are a safety risk and should be replaced.
 Have a look if the chain and sprockets are still in good condition.
 Check the brake rotors and brake pads.
-If the break pads are worn, it is not too serious, as this is not very expensive to replace.
-The rotors on the other hand can be a bit more pricey.
+If the brake pads are worn, it is not too serious, as this is not very expensive to replace.
+The rotors, on the other hand, can be a bit more pricey.

 Check the motor for any oil leaks or cracks.
 If you notice any cracks on the cylinder, do yourself a favor and walk away.
-This will cost you a lot of money to replace!
+This will be expensive to replace!

-Push the kick start lever down slowly to see if the bike has a lot of compression.
-If it is easy to push it down, it means that the top end will have to be done soon.
+Push the kickstart lever down slowly to see if the bike has good compression.
+If the kickstart lever is very easy to push down by hand, it means that the top end will have to be done soon.